 - Naming via String Templates of platform IAM groups created by meshStack to provide users access to their tenants

-- Tag Configuration for platform tenants and resources (e.g. add customer and project identifier as a tag to the platform tenant)
+- Tag Configuration for platform tenants and resources (e.g. add workspace and project identifier as a tag to the platform tenant)

 - platform-specific additional configuration

 As an example you can find a part of the GCP configuration in the following image: